-All Trustees are given the opportunity to attend training sessions.
+All Trustees are given the opportunity to attend training sessions and complete online training.
+Also new Trustees are required to complete "Faithful Governance" online course produced by Brentwood Diocese.
 Each year all Trustees are offered updates on relevant issues and changes in legislation etc. The topics covered are regularly reviewed to ensure that Trustees are kept up to date as far as possible.
 Access to training is available through Essex County Council, Harlow Educational Consortium, the Diocese of Brentwood and other local providers.
 Trustees are appointed based on the skills that they will bring to the Board of Trustees or based on a proposal to the Board of Trustees by representative groups.
 On appointment, Trustees receive information relating to the Trust and attend a briefing and receive an induction pack on their role and responsibilities.
 The training and induction provided for new Trustees will depend upon their existing experience but would always include a tour of the School and a chance to meet staff and pupils.
 All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Trustees.
-One Trustee is designated as the Trustee Development Coordinator and they are responsible for overseeing training and development needs.
+One Trustee is designated as the Trustee Development Co-ordinator, and they are responsible for overseeing training and development needs.
 Trustees also undertake to make regular visits to the School to improve their understanding and to offer guidance and support.
+During the Covid-19 Pandemic this was done through the schools virtual learning environment (V.L.E.), 'its learning', where Trustees could see each class page.
+Class pages contained worked that had been set, video lessons and examples of work which had been sent in.